Dried cat

-In some European cultures it was customary to place the dried or desiccated body of a cat inside the walls of a newly built home to ward off evil spirits or as a good luck charm.
-It was believed that the cats had a sixth sense and that putting a cat in the wall was a blood sacrifice so the animal could use psychic abilities to find and ward off unwanted spirits.
-Although some accounts claim the cats were walled in alive, examination of recovered specimens indicates post-mortem concealment in most cases.
+In some European cultures, it was customary to place the dried or desiccated body of a cat inside the walls of a newly built home to ward off evil spirits or as a good luck charm.
+It was thought that the cats had a sixth sense and that putting a cat in the wall was a blood sacrifice so the animal could use psychic abilities to find and ward off unwanted spirits.
+Although some accounts claim that the cats were walled in alive, examination of recovered specimens indicates post-mortem concealment in most cases.

 Origins

 In the British Isles, as well as in Northern Europe and North America, the dried or mummified bodies of cats are frequently found concealed within structures and are believed to have been placed there to bring good luck or to protect the building and its occupants from harm.
 The North American instances are strongly associated with European households and are most often found in buildings where shoes and witch bottles are also concealed.
 In some cases, the animals are found deliberately posed as if in the midst of attack.
 In other cases, they are accompanied by dried rats, mice, or birds.

 Historian Ian Evans stated in an interview that this was part of a secret folk magic practice that may have come from the Romans to the British and then to Australia as well.
 Evans has also launched the Tasmanian Magic Project in an effort to understand the history of this practice in Australia.

 Sometimes when the animals are discovered, as in the case of a mummified cat and kittens, it might be assumed that the animal was just accidentally there and got stuck.
 However, there are times when the animals are found in locations that it would have been impossible for them to have gotten into accidentally such as being encased in a brick cavity.